Achievable logoAchievable logo

 Step 4: compare the original purchase to final sale

-In the last example, the investor made a profit because the common stock price increased.
-Convertibility is a benefit for investors, as it provides more potential for return.
-Therefore, the issuer can sell convertible preferred stock with lower dividend rates than non-convertible preferred stock.
-Additionally, convertible securities are attractive in the market, which drives higher market prices and lower yields for these types of investments.
+In this example, the investor profits because the common stock price rises.
+Convertibility can increase an investor’s potential return, so issuers can often sell convertible preferred stock with lower dividend rates than comparable non-convertible preferred stock.
+Convertible securities also tend to be in higher demand, which can lead to higher market prices and lower yields.

 An investor purchases 100 shares of a $100 par, 5% preferred stock convertible at $25.
 What is the conversion ratio?